Navid200/xDrip/docs/Nightscout/HerokuGone.md

 [xDrip](../../README.md) >> [Features](../Features_page) >> [Nightscout](../Nightscout_page) >> [Nightscout on Google Cloud](./GoogleCloud) >> Import data from Atlas

 **Work in progress**

+You will need the email address and password you used when you signed up for Atlas.
+We all had to do this in 2020.
+Go to [mongodb](https://www.mongodb.com/home) and log in.

 Your data is on Atlas, not on Heroku.
 Fortunately, you can still get it.